abhay-venkatesh/abhay-venkatesh.github.io/_pages/about.md

 #### Achievements

-Abhay was an award-winning undergraduate researcher in computer science, having been a recipient of **international awards** such as the **[Cornell, Maryland, Max Planck Pre-Doctoral Research Fellowship](https://cmmrs.mpi-sws.org/)** awarded to **outstanding pre-doctoral computer science researchers from all around the world**.
+Abhay is an award-winning researcher in computer science, having been a recipient of **international awards** such as the **[Cornell, Maryland, Max Planck Pre-Doctoral Research Fellowship](https://cmmrs.mpi-sws.org/)** awarded to **outstanding pre-doctoral computer science researchers from all around the world**.

 In addition to his excellence in computer science research, he is a proven leader, having received numerous awards for his leadership at the University of Wisconsin-Madison such as the [John W. Jung Memorial Scholarship](http://www.allcampusparty.org/jwj) and the **Dean's Award of Excellence**.